Derry-Jay/spa_app/README.md

-# Compound Interest Calculator
+# Spa Listing

-A Flutter application to calculate compound interest.
+A Flutter application to show the available Spas.

 ## Getting Started